linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 This comparison suggests that we can view any investment project as a call option, with the investment cost equal to the strike price and the present value of cash flows equal to the asset price.
 The exploitation of this and other analogies between real investment projects and financial options has come to be called real options, which we define as the application of derivatives theory to the operation and valuation of real investment projects.
 Note the phrase "operation and valuation."
 We will see in this chapter that you cannot value a real asset without also understanding how you will operate it.
 You cannot value any option without understanding when you will exercise it.

-# I. INVESTMENT AND THE NPV RULE
+## I. INVESTMENT AND THE NPV RULE

 We first consider a simple investment decision of the sort you would encounter in a basic finance course when studying net present value (NPV).
 Despite its simplicity, the example illustrates the issues that will arise again later in this chapter.

 From Chapter 17 of Derivatives Markets, Third Edition, Robert McDonald.
 Copyright © 2013 by Pearson Education, Inc. Published by Pearson Prentice Hall.
 All rights reserved.

 Suppose we can invest in a machine, costing \$10, that will produce one widget a year forever.
-In addition, each widget costs\$ 0.90 to produce.
+In addition, each widget costs \$0.90 to produce.
 The price of widgets will be 0.55 next year and will increase at 4\% per year.
 The effective annual risk-free rate is 5\% per year.
 We can invest, at any time, in one such machine.
 There is no uncertainty.

 Before reading further, you should try to answer this question: What is the most you would pay to acquire the rights to this project?